HanCreation/ScratchNN_DigitMNIST/README.md

  - Softmax and ReLU function and its derivative

  ## Update
- I just found out that torch and numpy have similar syntax, so I try to create another version with torch and with some support to GPU compute
+ I just found out that torch and numpy have similar syntax, so I try to create another version with torch and with some support to GPU compute (Which overkill lol)

  Similarities:
  - np.array ; torch.tensor